As seen in:

 Use the job ad as a guide to know what the hiring managers are looking for.
 It will help you tailor your resume so as not to spam them with irrelevant information.

-Highlighting Bilingual Skills in Other Sections
+Highlighting Bilingual Skills on a Resume: Other Sections

 - Tutored Chinese-speaking teenagers in sciences who had English as a second language by explaining complex concepts in Chinese.
 Students' grades overall rose by one letter.